eProsima/AML-IP/amlip_docs/rst/user_manual/tools/agent.rst

 Agent Tool
 ##########

-This tool executes an :ref:`user_manual_nodes_agent` which is the main transport component that manages the dynamic discovery of *AML-IP Algebraic Nodes* deployed within a :term:`LAN` and the discovery of other AML-IP clusters over :term:`WAN`.
+This tool launches an :ref:`user_manual_nodes_agent`, which is the main transport component that manages the communication of *AML-IP Algebraic Nodes* deployed within a :term:`LAN` and the discovery of other AML-IP clusters over :term:`WAN`.

 Building the tool
 =================